open/close all folders

-- The Mass Effect has its eponymous mass effect, which is the source for almost all advanced technology.
-By manipulating the mass of matter, one can create FTL, artificial gravity, hover technology, force fields, handheld weapons that fire grains of dust with the force of bullets, and it also provides an extremely efficient energy source.
-The effect is created when running a current through Element Zero, and people whose bodies are laced with the substance (either by accident or on purpose) can use the electric potential of their nervous system to gain apparently psychic powers.
-(This is based, loosely, on theoretical applications of dark energy, exaggerated quite a bit).
+- Mass Effect has its eponymous mass effect, which is the source for almost all advanced technology.
+By manipulating the mass of matter, one can create FTL, artificial gravity, hover technology, force fields, handheld weapons that fire grains of dust with the force of bullets.
+The effect is created when running a current through Element Zero, and people whose bodies are laced with the substance (either by accident or on purpose) can use the electric potential of their nervous system to gain telekinetic powers.
+This is based, loosely, on theoretical applications of dark energy, exaggerated quite a bit.
+Outside of eezo, most of the Applied Phlebotinum is pretty squarely in the realm of Speculative Science (Artificial Intelligence via quantum computing, Subspace Ansibles via quantum entanglement, and they even account for heating and cooling problems in space), though the cutscenes still tend to lean on Rule of Cool (especially in space combat) since the games are thematically homages to classic Space Opera.

 - The X-Universe literature, including the official encyclopedia, has the big lie as spacetime manipulation, allowing for tractor beams, ships' cargo bays being Bigger on the Inside, and artificial wormholes (allowing the jumpgates and jumpdrive).
 The games' gameplay uses space sim-typical Rule of Cool physics, however (the constant thrust = constant speed model rather than Newtonian).